dontmindme369/ARIA/README.md

 ## What is ARIA?

-ARIA is an advanced retrieval-augmented generation (RAG) system that **learns from every query** to continuously improve retrieval quality.
+ARIA is an advanced self-learning cognitive architecture that **learns from every query** to continuously improve retrieval quality.
 It combines:

 - 🎯 **LinUCB Contextual Bandits** - Feature-aware multi-armed bandit optimizes retrieval strategies
 - 🌀 **Quaternion Semantic Exploration** - 4D rotations through embedding space with golden ratio spiral